 First, of course, you will need a copy of the Cherokee alphabet.
 We have a tutorial online on

-which shows how to use the standard chart of Cherokee characters.
+which shows how to use Cherokee symbols to write words.
 If you need a black and white

 You should follow the link and read the tutorial to help yourself use this chart best, but basically,

-each character represents one syllable, so if your name is Mona, you would use the two characters for MO and NA,
+each Cherokee character represents one syllable.
+So if your name is Mona, you would use the two characters for MO and NA,

 written left to right, like this: .
 This doesn't actually

-mean anything in Cherokee, of course--it is just a way of spelling the English name Mona using
+mean anything in the Cherokee language, of course--it is just a way of spelling the English name Mona using

 the Cherokee writing system.